 Once you’re ready, here are three ways to start investing.

-If you don’t have access to an employer-sponsored retirement plan or are looking for tax diversification, you may want to consider an investment retirement account, or IRA.
+If you don’t have access to an employer-sponsored retirement plan or are looking for tax diversification, you may want to consider an individual retirement account, or IRA.

-Retirement accounts come with annual contribution limits, so if you’ve maxed out your contribution or have other goals you want to work toward, you may want to consider one of these additional investment options:
+If you’ve maxed out contributions to your retirement account/s or have other goals you want to work toward, you may want to consider one of these additional investing options:

 Once you start investing, you may want to factor in other criteria that will help you finetune your investment selections, such as your financial goals, risk tolerance and time horizon (the number of years you have until retirement).